 An afternoon nap in a safe, sunny spot — what cat could say no to such an appealing proposition?

 Unfortunately, many indoor cats lack such an area.
 If your home doesn’t have a large, sunny windowsill that your cat can access, you can remedy it with a padded window perch.

-These perches can be purchased from most pet stores and install securely onto any window.
-Their soft surfaces make them irresistible for cat naps, neighborhood surveillance and just hanging out.
+These perches can be purchased from most pet stores and installed securely onto any window.
+Their soft surfaces make them irresistible for cat naps, neighborhood surveillance, and just hanging out.

 4. Spend Quality Time with Your Cat Every Day